 Let's face it.
 Those you lead already know you are not perfect.
-It may be a minor shortcoming that is a blind spot, or it could be a bad habit negatively impacting your performance, those you lead, or financial results.
-Striving for better habits is a competitive advantage for any leader looking for a powerful point of differentiation.
-Once an effective leader becomes self-aware of an accidental habit, the only real question to consider is between choice or change.
-Lasting change begins with a choice.
-It is one thing to recognize the need for change and another to be entirely willing to act and continuously improve.
-If you choose to create better leadership habits – let me suggest that you consider the following six steps.
+It may be a minor shortcoming that is a blind spot, or it could be a leadership habit impacting those you lead or the company's financial results.
+When you become self-aware of accidental bad habits, the only real decision is between choice and change.
+Change always begins with a choice.
+It is one thing to recognize the need for change and another to be entirely willing to act.
+Striving for better habits is a competitive advantage for any leader and business looking for a powerful point of differentiation.
+If you choose to create better leadership habits – here is what you need to know based on the latest research and six proven tips to get you moving in your best direction.

 "The chains of habit are too weak to be felt until they are too strong to be broken." – Samuel Johnson